Dibaal/CloudUploader-CLI/README.md

-# CloudUploader-CLI
+# Objective

-This is a capstone project to build a bash-based Command-Line Interface (CLI) application designed to streamline the process of uploading files to cloud storage.
-A tool that empowers users to efficiently transfer files to their chosen cloud storage solution with the simplicity and ease of popular storage services.
-This a project from [learntocloud.guide](https://learntocloud.guide/) authored by @madebygps
+This project aims to create a bash-based Command-Line Interface (CLI) tool for efficiently uploading files to various cloud storage solutions.
+Designed for simplicity and ease of use, it allows users to quickly transfer files to their preferred cloud storage, such as AWS S3, Google Cloud Storage, or Azure Blob Storage.
+While this demonstration focuses on AWS S3, the methods are applicable to any cloud storage service.This a project from [learntocloud.guide](https://learntocloud.guide/) authored by @madebygps

-## CloudUploader Overview

-CloudUploader is a command-line tool designed for easy and efficient uploading of files to AWS S3 storage.
-It provides a simple interface for quickly transferring files from your local system to an S3 bucket.

 ## Prerequisites

+.
+Basic understanding of Linux commands.
+.
+Familiarity with Bash scripting.
+For beginners, refer to my previous article.
+.
+Knowledge of a text editor (Nano, Vi, Vim, etc.).
+This guide uses Vim.
+.
+A terminal running Bash.
+.
+Basic understanding of cloud storage services, e.g., AWS S3.

 Before using CloudUploader, ensure you have the following:

 + [AWS CLI installed and configured with your AWS credentials.](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 + [Basic familiarity with command-line operations.](https://www.codecademy.com/article/command-line-commands)

+## Test Connection:

+Run the command below

+''' aws s3 ls'''

+ A list of your S3 buckets should appear if configured correctly.

+ ## Create the S3 Bucket and Configure Permissions

+ .
+Create S3 Bucket:

+''' aws s3 mb s3://cloud-uploader-bucket-name14012024 '''

+ .
+Create Bucket Policy with bucket-policy.json:

+ ''' aws s3api put-bucket-policy --bucket cloud-uploader-bucket-name14012024 --policy file://bucket-policy.json '''

+ ## Create the Script File with Executable Permissions

+  .
+Create the script file:

+  ''' touch clouduploader.sh
+chmod 744 clouduploader.sh
+ '''

 ## Installation